godotengine/godot-docs/classes/class_gridmap.rst

 - :ref:`Array<class_Array>` **get_meshes** **(** **)**

-Array of :ref:`Transform<class_Transform>` and :ref:`Mesh<class_Mesh>` references corresponding to the non-empty cells in the grid.
+Returns an array of :ref:`Transform<class_Transform>` and :ref:`Mesh<class_Mesh>` references corresponding to the non-empty cells in the grid.
 The transforms are specified in world space.

 ----